The History Of The Church - The Lord's Church

 1 Timothy 4:1-3 Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron, forbidding to marry, and commanding to abstain from foods which God created to be received with thanksgiving by those who believe and know the truth.

 In the early 16th century, Martin Luther, a catholic priest, led a broad movement to reform the church.
 He proposed 95 articles of discussion challenging the Catholic Churches beliefs and doctrines.
 Luther claimed these beliefs and doctrines conflicted directly with the Bible.
-He was excommunicated from the Catholic Church, but he continued his work, which resulted in the great Protestant Reformation.
+He was excommunicated from the Catholic Church but continued his work, which resulted in the great Protestant Reformation.
 Luther even translated the Bible into German and felt people should have an option to read it for themselves.
 While this was admirable, his intentions were not to restore the original church but rather to reform the Catholic Church.

 Romans 16:16 Greet one another with a holy kiss.
 The churches of Christ greet you.